amundsen-io/amundsen/frontend/README.md

 It includes three microservices and a data ingestion library.
 - [amundsenfrontendlibrary](https://github.com/lyft/amundsenfrontendlibrary): Frontend service which is a Flask application with a React frontend.
 - [amundsensearchlibrary](https://github.com/lyft/amundsensearchlibrary): Search service, which leverages Elasticsearch for search capabilities, is used to power frontend metadata searching.
-- [amundsenmetadatalibrary](https://github.com/lyft/amundsenmetadatalibrary): Metadata service, which leverages Neo4j as the persistent layer, to provide various metadata.
+- [amundsenmetadatalibrary](https://github.com/lyft/amundsenmetadatalibrary): Metadata service, which leverages Neo4j or Apache Atlas as the persistent layer, to provide various metadata.
 - [amundsendatabuilder](https://github.com/lyft/amundsendatabuilder): Data ingestion library for building metadata graph and search index.
 Users could either load the data with [a python script](https://github.com/lyft/amundsendatabuilder/blob/master/example/scripts/sample_data_loader.py) with the library or with an [Airflow DAG](https://github.com/lyft/amundsendatabuilder/blob/master/example/dags/sample_dag.py) importing the library.